ahessmat/subredditWiki/readme.md

 Outside of the above, it's generally more practical to focus on fostering a pertinent work history instead.

+## What about bootcamps?

+Bootcamps have emerged in the last decade or so as a self-ascribed alternatives to formal education.
+They typically take the form of X-week or Y-month training programs, usually tying their curricula towards helping study for one or more foundational certifications.
+We urge anyone considering a bootcamp to carefully scrutinize the offering, as students typically assume outsized risk in considering them (vs. simply independently studying or going to university).
+Your moderation team notes that links to some vendors have been banned from this subreddit owing to link farming and other ethically questionable practices observed.

+Please exercise caution.

 # How do I find a job?

 Looking for cybersecurity work can be a really stressful endeavor for people, especially if you are changing careers, were unexpectedly terminated, or are early-on in your career.
 If you've never gone looking for work before or it's been a while since you last were looking for a job, it's important to bear in mind that the job hunting experience may have changed since even a few years ago.